todogroup/governance/README.md

 To build and share best practices, tools, and other ways to run successful and effective open source programs and projects.

 ## Membership
-The TODO Group shall be composed of the Steering Committee and Community Members.
+The TODO Group shall be composed of a Steering Committee and Community Members.

-Community Members shall be entitled to:
-* Participate in TODO Group meetings, initiatives, events and any other activities.
-* Identify their company as a member or participant in the TODO Group.
+There will be at most nine Steering Committee members which are comprised of elected Community Members.

 The Steering Committee shall be entitled to:
 * Vote on decisions or matters before the TODO Group
+* Approve a budget directing the use of funds raised from all sources of revenue.
 * Elect a Chair of the TODO Group to preside over meetings and lead operations.
-* Approve a budget directing the use of funds raised from all sources of revenue.

-## Officers
-The Steering Committee shall elect a Chairperson, and if so desired, may elect such other officers as it may choose.
-All officers shall be elected annually, and may be reelected one or more times.
+Community Members shall be entitled to:
+* Participate in TODO Group meetings, initiatives, events and any other activities.
+* Identify their company as a participant in the TODO Group.

+All Community Members in good standing are defined as members that have a current Linux Foundation Individual or Corporate Membership.

-## Budget
+## Community Participation
-Do we want memberships fees?
-What would the money go towards?
+Developers and representatives of other types of stakeholders may be appointed by a vote of the Steering Committee or for the initial year only, The Linux Foundation.
+Community Participants do not vote, but are able to participate in all Workgroup activities.
+Appointments shall last indefinitely, unless revoked by the Steering Committee or The Linux Foundation.

 ## Voting
 Actions of the Steering Committee may be taken at in-person meetings, via conference call, or through electronic means, including email or IRC.
 In order for any action to be effective, it shall be approved by a simple majority of the Steering Committee members participating in person, by electronic means and/or by conference call, when a quorum is so present.

+## Elections

+The Steering Committee shall elect a Chairperson, and if so desired, may elect such other officers as it may choose.
+All officers shall be elected annually, and may be reelected one or more times.

 ## Deliverables
 The TODO Group commits to producing the following deliverables within the next two years
 * Well documented software to facilitate the management of outgoing open source software within an organization
-* Blog and wiki articles providing recommendations on how to manage outgoing open source software within an organization
+* Articles providing recommendations on how to manage outgoing open source software within an organization

 ## Operating Principles